vashurajak18-01/Fake-News_Generator/README.md

 # 📰 _Fake News_ _Generator_

-A simple Python-based Fake News Generator that creates fictional news headlines and articles for entertainment, learning, and testing purposes.
-This project demonstrates the use of Python, randomization, and text generation techniques to generate realistic-looking but completely fictional news content.
+_A simple Python-based Fake News Generator that creates fictional news headlines and articles for entertainment, learning, and testing purposes.
+This project demonstrates the use of Python, randomization, and text generation techniques to generate realistic-looking but completely fictional news content_.

 > ⚠️ Disclaimer: This project is created for educational purposes only.
 The generated news is fictional and should not be used to spread misinformation.